deltachat/deltachat-core/python/README.rst

    $ pwd               # Make sure the current working directory is the .../deltachat-core  # top of the deltachat-core project checkout.
-   $ docker build -t deltachat-wheel python/wheelbuilder/
+   $ docker build -t deltachat/wheel python/wheelbuilder/

 Now you should have an image called `dcwhl` listed if you run `docker images`.
 This image can now be used to build both libdeltachat.so and